 From 1st July, you will be given a Google Classroom login.
 To prepare for this, please download Google Classroom app on your phone and a link will be emailed to you.
-On here, you will be provided with electronic copies of resources for Kites; a chance for children to see their new teacher through Storytime; and a chance to know the Teaching Assistants and see their new classroom as well as ask questions before they start.
-Please note google classroom will only be a means of communication over the summer period.
+On here, you will be provided with electronic copies of resources for Kites (e.g. the handbook); a chance for children to see their new teacher through Storytime; and a chance to know the Teaching Assistants and see their new classroom as well as ask questions before they start.
+Please note Google Classroom will only be a means of communication over the summer period.
 After this time, please email the school office.